Is Your Life Designed To Support Wellness?

 This requires a dual approach.

 We must investigate exactly what wellness is referring to.
 Does it mean a general state of well-being?
 Can we be well physically but not mentally?
-Does this have anything to with spiritual wellness?
+Does this have anything to with spiritual wellbeing?

 What is Wellness?